Inverness Caledonian Thistle F.C.: Kit history

 In 2017 Inverness cut ties with Carbrini due to delays in manufacturing of replica kits, which angered many fans who had ordered their kits which took months to arrive at their homes.
 The kits were only available at JD Sports Stores, and did not become available to buy until a month into the 2016–17 season.
 Inverness partnered up with longtime supplier Errea in May 2017 in time for the 2017–18 season.

 In August 2019 a 3rd Kit, which was given a limited release of less than 300, was launched.
 The kit featured 4 vertical stripes of red, black, white and blue, a silver crest, and the names of all the players who were with the team in the 1994–95 season, as well as featuring the anniversary logo used to promote the occasion and a one-off 25th anniversary sponsor.

 In May 2020, it was revealed that the club's contract with Erreà had run out as well as potentially the sponsorship by McEwan Fraser Legal.
 In the club's fan podcast, The Wyness Shuffle, it was revealed by club chairman Ross Morrison that Inverness had signed a deal with German sports manufacturers Puma and further details would be disclosed by the club at a later date.

 In October 2024, following the administration event, it was announced that the club were trying to get their deal with Puma torn up, due to previous CEO Scot Gardiner penning a deal which meant the club were paying over £100,000 per season on a 4 year deal with the manufacturer.

+In August 2025 it was announced that the club had agreed a two year deal with Craig Wood Solicitors to be the clubs shirt sponsors for the 2025–26 and 2026–27 seasons.

+In April 2026, it was revealed by the club that they had entered a deal with Macron to become the club’s official kit supplier starting from the 2026–27 season.